omegaspn/react-otpcode-input/README.md

-# otp-input
+# react-otpcode-input

-OTP input component
+An OTP input component using React